Storm Barra: Weather warnings for most of UK as gales and rain hit

 Forecasters are predicting gales and blizzards, with gusts of up to 80mph expected in parts of Northern Ireland, Wales and south-west Scotland later.

-Nearly 1,500 homes in Northern Ireland and Wales have already lost power.
+Thousands of homes in Northern Ireland and Wales have already lost power.

 But Storm Barra is not expected to be as bad as its predecessor Arwen, which hit the UK 11 days ago and left thousands of homes without electricity.